Keeping Glen Cove SAFE: Underage Drinking Awareness Campaign

 The MTF survey is given annually to students in eighth, 10th, and 12th grades who self-report their substance use behaviors over various time periods, such as past 30 days, past 12 months, and lifetime.
 The survey also documents students’ perception of harm, disapproval of use, and perceived availability of drugs and has been doing so since 1975.

-Binge Drinking was lower in 2023 than in 2022 for all three grades, but these decreases were statistically significant.
-Binge drinking is defined as consuming five or more drinks in a row during the past two weeks.
+Binge drinking was lower in 2024 than in 2023 for all three grades, but these one-year decreases were not statistically significant however demonstrate a slow but steady long-term decline in which prevalence levels from 2000 to 2024 have fallen from 30% to 9% in 12th grade, from 24% to 5% in 10th grade, and from 12% to 2% in 8th grade.
+Binge drinking is defined as consuming five or more drinks in a row at least once during the past two weeks.

 National Institute on Drug Abuse (NIDA): NIDA is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
 NIDA supports most of the world’s research on the health aspects of drug use and addiction.
 The Institute carries out a large variety of programs to inform policy, improve practice, and advance addiction science.
 For more information about NIDA and its programs, visit https://www.nida.nih.gov/.